 During 2010, the Company farmed in to two exploration licences in Italy.
-No capital costs have been incurred on these assets and all the costs associated with the farm in have been recognized in the statement of comprehensive income.
+To date no capital costs have been incurred on these assets and all the costs associated with the farm in have been recognized in the statement of comprehensive income.